huangli712/iQIST/docs/src/ch02/solvers.md

 $ ./x_setup.sh
 ```

-> NOTE:
+!!! note

-> 1. Here **editor** means any ascii text editor you prefer.
+    1. Here **editor** means any ascii text editor you prefer.

-> 2. The base library and the application programming interfaces should be compiled implicitly.
+    2. The base library and the application programming interfaces should be compiled implicitly.

 Finally, you will see a lot of executable programs, such as *azalea.x*, *begonia.x*, *daisy.x*, etc., in the *iqist/build* directory.
 They are the CT-HYB and HF-QMC impurity solvers.
 You can execute them in the terminal directly.